 Therefore we approached GSK for access to CRFs.
 GSK made available all 275 CRFs for patients entered into Study 329.
-However, the CRFs were only available through a remote desktop facility (SAS Solutions OnDemand Secure Portal),[10] which made it difficult and extremely time-consuming to inspect the records properly.[20]
-Effectively only one person could undertake the task, with backup for ambiguous cases.
+However, the CRFs were only available through a remote desktop facility (SAS Solutions OnDemand Secure Portal)[9], which made it difficult and extremely time-consuming to inspect the records properly.[20]
 Accordingly we could not examine all CRFs.
-Instead we decided to focus on those 85 participants identified in CSR Appendix H who were withdrawn from the study, along with 8 further participants who were known from prior inspection of the CSRs to have become suicidal.
+Instead we purposefully selected for audit 93 CRFs (34%) to check if all AE data had been faithfully transcribed into the CSR.
+This audit comprised all 85 participants identified in CSR Appendix H who were withdrawn from the study, along with 8 further participants who were known from prior inspection of the CSRs to have become suicidal.
 31 of the CRFs that were checked were from the paroxetine group, 40 from the imipramine group and 22 from placebo.

-All CRFs were reviewed by JLN, who is trained in the use of the Medical Dictionary for Regulatory Activities (MedDRA®, MedDRA terminology is the international medical terminology developed under the auspices of the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) www.meddra.org).
-The second reviewer (MN) is a clinician, untrained in this system.
-There was agreement between these two reviewers about reasons for discontinuation and side effect coding (no quantitative indicator of inter-rater agreement was used).
+All CRFs were reviewed by JLN, who is trained in the use of the Medical Dictionary for Regulatory Activities (MedDRA®, MedDRA terminology is the international medical terminology developed under the auspices of the International Conference on Harmonisation of Technical

+Requirements for Registration of Pharmaceuticals for Human Use (ICH)" www.meddra.org).
+The second auditor (MN) is a clinician, untrained in this system.
+There was full agreement between these auditors about reasons for discontinuation and side effect coding (no quantitative indicator of inter-rater agreement was used).

-These 93 CRFs were scrutinised for all AEs occurring during the acute, taper and follow-up phases, and total AEs were compared with the AE totals reported in CSR Appendix D.
+These 93 CRFs were scrutinised for all AEs occurring during the acute, taper and follow-up phases, and a tally of total AEs was used to compare against the AE totals reported in CSR Appendix D.

-This review process gave rise to additional AEs.
+This audit process gave rise to additional AEs.
 It also led to recoding of a number of the reasons for discontinuation.
-The new AEs and the reasons for changing discontinuation category are recorded in Tables ii, iii and x in Appendix 2 accompanying this paper.
+The new AEs and the reasons for changing discontinuation category are recorded in Tables i and viii in Appendix 2 accompanying this paper.